 |

-![]() | CSA #62x4 New Orleans Provisional 5c Red Brown on Bluish Paper USED Horz Pair on Small Piece with a full strike of the New Orleans, La CDS 12 OCT (1861).
-Very decent margins with a right sheet margin but just barely touches at the upper right.
-Plated as Pos 31-32.
+CSA #62x4 New Orleans Provisional 5c Red Brown on Bluish Paper USED Horz Pair with two full bold strikes of the “PAID” cancellation.
+The pair is 4-Margin but just a little close at the bottom left.
+Plated as Pos 37-38.
 Ex-Skinner. |

 |